LiviuCocianu/paper-soccer/README.md

     ![database structure](readme_assets/database_classes.png)

 ## Appendix
-- These [mockups](readme_assets/initial_mockups.pdf) were made in Photoshop and used for creating the UI
+- These [mockups](readme_assets/initial_mockups.pdf) were made in Photoshop and used as reference for creating the UI
 - The following algorithm was designed and used for the bot movement:

     1. Consider neighboring points in all directions